-The Never Say Die recognition is presented to the team that encountered many obstacles throughout the course of the Competition and that persevered to finally overcome those hurdles in spite of everything.
-This winner is selected by the CRC Robotics Organizing Committee and also receives a trophy that symbolizes all their hard work and perseverance.
+The Never Say Die recognition is presented to the team that encountered many obstacles throughout the course of the Competition and that persevered to finally overcome those hurdles despite all hurdles.
+This winner is selected by the CRC Robotics Organizing Committee and receives a trophy that symbolizes all their hard work and perseverance.